k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: objects created with an object property would sometimes be blessed and cursed simultaneously
 - Fix: corrections to separate_steed_and_rider() function
+- Fix: forged objects having an object property when they shouldn't